hudua/databricks-aml-mlops-workshop/poc/2_ml_modeling.md

 * Through a notebook (Python code approach), and of course can try VS Code option as well.
 Please connect to Azure ML directly, without VPN
 * Automated ML (no-code)
 * Designer (drag-and-drop)

+For Automated ML and Designer, first go to Compute and create a compute cluster